karel-burda/test-utils/README.md

     }
 };

-// This uses "ASSERT_NO_THROW" macro from the gtest, creates an instance of the object and destructor
+// this uses "ASSERT_NO_THROW" macro from the gtest, creates an instance of the object and destructor
 // is called as well (when function going out-of-scope) test_utils::assert_construction_and_destruction<Foo>();
 test_utils::assert_construction_and_destruction<Foo>("bar", 1.0f);